Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - The **Attacker Laptop**, colored in red and connected to the **C2 Server** to simulate threat actor activity.

 8. **Finalizing the Diagram**:
    After ensuring all components was labeled and connected, I saved the diagram for future reference.
-This logical diagram provides a clear view of how the different elements of my SOC environment wwell interact.
+This logical diagram provides a clear view of how the different elements of my SOC environment will interact.